-BBVA Bancomer, S. A., Institución de Banca Múltiple and subsidiaries, Grupo Financiero BBVA Bancomer (the "Institution" or the "Bank") is a direct subsidiary of Grupo Financiero BBVA Bancomer, S. A. de C. V. (the "Financial Group") and indirect of Banco Bilbao Vizcaya Argentaria, S. A. ("BBVA"), which is governed among other by the Banking Law (Ley de Instituciones de Crédito) (the "Banking Law"), and the General Rules applicable to Credit Institutions (Disposiciones de Carácter General Aplicables a las Instituciones de Crédito) (the "Banking Regulations") which regulate any matters under the supervision of the National Banking and Securities Commission (the "Commission"), and it focuses on among others, accepting deposits, receiving and granting loans, operations with securities and derivative financial instruments as well as execution of trust agreements.
-It has its address at Avenida Paseo de la Reforma No. 510, Colonia Juárez, Cuauhtémoc, Mexico City, C. P. 06600.
+Grupo Financiero BBVA Bancomer, S. A. de C. V. and Subsidiaries (the "Group"), is a direct subsidiary of Banco Bilbao Vizcaya Argentaria, S. A. ("BBVA"), and is governed, among others, by the Law Regulating Financial Groups (Ley para Regular las Agrupaciones Financieras) (the "Law") as well as the General Rules Applicable to Financial Group Holding Companies (Disposiciones de Carácter General Aplicables a las Sociedades Controladoras de Grupos Financieros) (the "Regulations") which regulate any matters corresponding to the National Banking and Securities Commission (the "Commission") and the National Insurance and Bonding Commission (the "CNSF") (collectively, the "Surveillance National Commissions"), and, therefore, is under inspection and surveillance of the Commission.
+The Group's purpose is acquiring and managing shares issued by multiple banking entities, brokerdealers, insurance companies, investment fund manager, financial entities and any other type of corporations that determines the Ministry of Finance and Public Credit (Secretaría de Hacienda y Crédito Público) (SHCP), pursuant to the provisions of the Law.
+The Group has its address at Avenida Paseo de la Reforma No. 510, Colonia Juárez, Cuauhtémoc, Mexico City, C. P. 06600.